 Asian Species Action Partnership (ASAP)

-The Asian Species Action Partnership (ASAP) is an alliance of conservation organisations, established by the IUCN Species Survival Commission.
-Its aim is to bring emergency conservation attention to Critically Endangered land and freshwater vertebrate species in Southeast Asia, through mobilising funds, building capacity and increasing action.
+The Asian Species Action Partnership (ASAP) is an alliance of 78 conservation organisations (39 based in Southeast Asia), established by the IUCN Species Survival Commission.
+Its aim is to bring emergency conservation attention to Critically Endangered land and freshwater vertebrate species in Southeast Asia.

-Southeast Asia is a region characterised by high levels of biodiversity and unique species, as well as intense threat due largely to habitat loss and over-harvesting.
-As such, numerous species are at risk of being lost forever.
-As of July 2018, 175 species were classified as Critically Endangered on The IUCN Red List of Threatened Species.
+This region is characterised by high levels of biodiversity, unique species, and intense threats from over-harvesting and habitat loss.
+Numerous species are therefore at risk of being lost forever.
+As of March 2019, 196 Southeast Asian non-marine vertebrates were classified as Critically Endangered on The IUCN Red List of Threatened Species.
 Sadly, there are likely many more species that meet the criteria of Critically Endangered that are yet to be assessed.
 Despite this, coordinated efforts to save these species has been minimal.